dereuromark/cakephp-setup/docs/Maintenance/Maintenance.md

 put a template in `APP .
 'Template' .
 DS .
 'Error' .
 DS` named `maintenance.ctp`.
 It needs to be pure HTML (no PHP or CakePHP functionality).

+There are also some Configure values in case you really want to render a complete maintenance view.
+In that case you can use complete PHP/CakePHP functionality:
+- template (true/false, defaults to false)
+- layout (true/false, defaults to false)

+It will then use the `APP .
+'Template' .
+DS .
+'Error' .
+DS` . 'maintenance.ctp'` template and if applicable, the `APP .
+'Template' .
+DS .
+'Layout' .
+DS . 'maintenance.ctp'` layout.

 ## Setup Component
-The setup component adds some additional goddies on top:
+The Setup component adds some additional goddies on top:

 You can set the maintenance mode via URL, if you quickly need to jump into it again:
 ```